MSc students take compulsory and optional modules to gain 180 credits.

 Student dissertations in previous years

-Students can choose a further 20 credits of any combination in this group:
+Students can choose a further 20 credits from this group:

-- Module B94020 - Contemporary Practices in Injection Therapy (upper and lower limb) (20 credits)
+- PHRS4005 Contemporary Practices in Injection Therapy (upper and lopwer limb) (20 credits)

 - NEW FOR 2019/20 - Expedition and Wilderness Medicine (20 credits)